bruvv/DJI-GO-Spam-link-ad-blocker/README.md

 ````
 You can block these by using the pure domains but listed them for completeness.

-(thanks Damon Cooper for the idea)
+(thanks Damon Cooper and RedHotPoker for the idea)